jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The final type of questions are generic, but still valuable.
 You can easily catalog a set of these to use on multiple interviews.
 Here are some possible questions about business domain:
-* _How does your company standout amoung your competition?
+* _How does your company stand out among your competition?
 Why do customers keep returning?_
 * _What are your company's opportunities and challenges?_
-* _How do you adjust to the every changing technology and market landscape?_
+* _How do you adjust to the ever-changing technology and market landscape?_

 Here are some possible questions about the internship:
 * _Will I have a dedicated mentor?_